 It is FORBIDDEN to use software in ANY commercial products:

-If you are going to buy some panels, modules, devices to implement them in your cockpit and use with RealSimControl interface only, note that all you need is that they have the necessary switches, LEDs, displays to which you have free access to connect (solder) wires.
+But, if you still are going to buy some panels, modules, devices to implement them in your cockpit and use with RSC/SimVimX interface only, note that all you need is that they have the necessary switches, LEDs, displays to which you have free access to connect (solder) wires.

 Before buying of some enclosed/boxed device (MCP, G1000, Radios), that are proclaimed as compatible with RealSimControl /SimVim, check first with the seller that there is NO built-in Mega2560 board inside this device to wich all the switches, encoders are already connected permanently.